 Fortunately the road flattens out for the second half with very few hills.
 The saddle starts feeling really uncomfortable and I still have 50 km to go.
 I try and distract myself by taking pictures.

 There are red ants crawling everywhere when I pitch my tent.
-Not exactly ideal, but much better than bears.
+Not exactly ideal, but right now I’m too tired to care.